FTVM 098 0.5-4 Units

 Prerequisite: FTVM 114 and FTVM 130

-Supervised training, in the form of on the job employment that will enhance the student's knowledge in the selected field of study.
+This course involves supervised training, in the form of on the job employment that will enhance the student's knowledge in the selected field of study.
 The student's major and job must match.
-For paid work, 75 hours = 1 unit; for volunteer work, 60 hours = 1 unit.
-Students may earn a total of 16 units toward graduation in Work Experience 098 courses.
 See department for specific guidelines.

 Associate Degree Applicable